kchimbodza/fraud-detection-k8s/README.md

 ### 5. Self-Healing — Automatic Pod Recovery
 ![Self Healing](screenshots/self-healing.png)
 *The pod is manually deleted to simulate a crash.
-Kubernetes immediately detects the missing pod and schedules a replacement — the new pod is Running within 2 seconds with zero manual intervention.
-This is one of the core reliability features of Kubernetes.*
+Kubernetes immediately detects the missing pod and schedules a replacement — the new pod is Running within 2 seconds with zero manual intervention.*

 ---

 ### 6. HPA Scale-Up — 1 Pod Grows to 5 Under Load
 ![HPA Scale Up](screenshots/hpa-scale-up.png)
 *50 parallel workers flood the API with requests, pushing CPU usage to ~110m per pod (above the 50m threshold).
-The Horizontal Pod Autoscaler automatically scales from 1 pod to 5 pods to handle the load.
-The right terminal shows the load test running; the left shows all 5 pods Running simultaneously.*
+The Horizontal Pod Autoscaler automatically scales from 1 pod to 5 pods to handle the load.*

 ---